alanjfs/ragdoll-web/download.md

 A static collider is automatically added on the Maya grid per default, it can be disabled on the `rdScene` node via the `.useGround` attribute.

+<blockquote class="faq">Why not use nHair for secondary animation?</blockquote>

+Ragdoll simulates your translate and rotate channels, whereas nHair simulates point geometry.
+You can convert those points into translation and rotation, but given the choice why would you?
+Besides, Ragdoll has far more robust collisions, control and constraints than nHair or nCloth could ever hope to achieve, at much greater performance.

 <br>

 # Limitations